-Sets unit age to 20 years.
+Resets unit age.

 If your most valuable citizens are getting old, this tool can save them.
-It decreases the age of the selected dwarf to 20 years.
+It decreases the age of the selected dwarf to 20 years, or to the age specified.
+Age is only increased using the -force option.